Dog Pulls On Leash Tried Everything

 OVER 64% Of People Complain About Leash Pulling Dogs

-You need to assess what you think you know when you believe ‘you have tried everything.
+You need to assess what you think you know especially when you believe ‘you have tried everything.
 Below is a step-by-step process that will help you troubleshoot why your dog is still pulling.

 WHY EQUIPMENT IS NOT THE ANSWER

 Equipment fails because of your expectations.
 Your expectations are set by marketing tactics.
-Certain equipment has different functions and those functions are NOT TO STOP PULLING.
+Certain equipment has different functions and those functions are NOT TO TRAIN A DOG TO STOP PULLING.
 Harnesses, collars, and leashes are about the PHYSICAL COMFORT of the owner and dog.
 It is not about getting the dog to behave (no matter what advertisements tell you).
 Leashes relieve arm pain caused by a dog’s jerky movements.
 Harnesses are about relieving dog pain associated with pulling, like choking.

 You Need TWO Leash Sets